International School Saint Lucia (ISSL)

 ISSL is first and foremost an academic community built on respect.
 The academic program works in cooperation with the St. Lucia Ministry of Education and is organized to meet standards provided by the Departments of Education of Ontario and New Brunswick, Canada.
 Academics, athletic and extra-curricular activities are provided within a safe nurturing, caring environment.

 This handbook is just one of many opportunities for communication between the school, students and parents.
 We encourage parents to become involved with the ISSL community—parents are welcome to meetings, assemblies, activities and field trips or to become a member of our Parent Association.
 Each year students of all ages are encouraged to contribute their time and efforts towards community in various forms of volunteer services, clubs and activities.
+Volunteer Hours 2017-2018(posted in school).
 Together, we can make a difference.
+School assemblies are held at various times throughout the school year and everyone is welcome and encouraged to attend.
+They typically begin with the singing of the National Anthem(performed by Mrs. Finch’s gr.
+7/8 Music Students) and include many interesting presentations, announcements and celebrations.
+Look forward to seeing and hearing you at the events!

 Best wishes to all for a most successful school year.